Common Types of Brake Lining Materials

 Drawbacks:

-• High cost: Carbon-carbon brake linings are the most expensive type due to the complexity of their manufacturing process.
+• High cost: Carbon-carbon brake linings are the most expensive due to the complexity of their manufacturing process.

 Conclusion